LucasLaughlin/csci-3302-robotics/README.md

 # CSCI-3302-Robotics
-All classwork from CSCI 3302: Intro to Robotics at University of Colorado, Boulder
+Classwork from CSCI 3302: Intro to Robotics at University of Colorado, Boulder

 Fall 2019